-- 2 tbsp unsalted butter, melted, plus more for dish
+- 2 tablespoon unsalted butter, melted, plus more for dish

 - 1 lemon, zest and juice

-- 2 lbs assorted poatoes (sweet potatoes, small Yukon Gold and small red potatoes), sliced 3/8 inch thick
+- 2 lbs assorted potatoes, sweet potatoes, small Yukon Golds and small red potatoes, sliced ⅔ inch thick

-- Heat oven to 375ºF.
-Stir together 1 tbsp melted butter, panko, zest from lemon and dill; set aside.
+- Heat oven to 375°F. Stir together 1 tablespoon melted butter, panko, zest from lemon and dill; set aside.

-- Butter the bottom of a 2-quart casserole dish.
-Cover the bottom of the pan with half the potatoes.
+- Butter the bottom of a 2-quart casserole dish. over the bottom of the pan with half the potatoes.
 Season with some of the salt and pepper; sprinkle with half the feta.
 Repeat, topping with remaining potatoes, feta and some salt and pepper.
-Combine 1 tbsp butter and the broth; pour over potatoes.
+Combine 1 tablespoon butter and the broth; pour over potatoes.
 Cover and bake until potatoes are just softened, about 45 min.

-- Meanwhile, cut salmon into 2- to-3-inch pieces and toss with lemon juice; sprinkle with 1/4 tsp salt.
+- Meanwhile, cut salmon into 2- to 3-inch pieces and toss with lemon juice; sprinkle with ¼ teaspoon salt.

 - Remove potatoes from oven.
 Increase oven temperature to 425ºF.
 Place salmon over potatoes and sprinkle with bread crumb mixture.
-Bake, uncovered, until salmon is cooked through and bread crumbs are golden brown, 12 to 15 min.
-Garnish with extra dill.
+Bake, uncovered, until salmon is cooked through and bread crumbs are golden brown, 12 to 15 minutes.
+Garnish with dill sprigs.

-Recipe by Tara Bench.
+Recipe by Tara Teaspoon.
 Photographs by Jason Donnelly.
 Originally published 01/09 in LHJ.